 Emergency-call path

 Use this path when emergency call handling is tangled with missed calls, after-hours leads, AI receptionists, service-page proof, quote forms, calendar links, and no-show controls.
-Emergency demand deserves its own lane because a true no-heat, active leak, storm, lockout, or electrical call should not be measured like generic booking-link curiosity.
+Emergency demand deserves its own lane because a true no-heat, active leak, storm, lockout, sewage backup, or electrical call should not be measured like generic booking-link curiosity.

 Best first action